AI Scan of Calories in Bell Pepper

 Cooking Methods and Caloric Surprises

 Because raw bell peppers are so exceptionally low in calories, they are the perfect foundation for high-volume, "flexitarian" meals.
 However, their spongy, highly porous cellular structure means they act like absolute sponges when introduced to cooking oils or heavy fats.
-If you slice a whole large bell pepper (roughly 40 calories) and sauté it aggressively in two tablespoons of standard olive oil (240 calories), the vegetable will quickly absorb almost all of the oil.
+If you slice a whole large bell pepper (roughly 40 calories) and sauté it strongly in two tablespoons of standard olive oil (240 calories), the vegetable will quickly absorb almost all of the oil.
 Suddenly, your "diet-friendly" 40-calorie vegetable side dish has ballooned into a 280-calorie, highly calorie-dense serving.
 To prevent this, always utilize a non-stick cooking spray, a high-quality ceramic pan, or simply add a small splash of water or low-sodium chicken broth to the pan to briefly steam-sauté the peppers without adding hundreds of unwanted fat calories.

 Bell Peppers and Eye Health